DustinMoriarty/dev-env-playbooks/README.md

 # dev-env-playbooks
-Ansible playbooks used to set up a dev environment.
+Ansible playbooks used to set up common development tools.

 To run locally, add the following to /etc/hosts/ansible.
 ```